ceph/ceph/README.windows.rst

 .. _windows_service:
 Windows service
 ===============
+On Windows, rbd-wnbd daemons are managed by a centralized service.
+This allows decoupling the daemons from the Windows session from which they originate.
+At the same time, the service is responsible of recreating persistent mappings, usually when the host boots.

-In order to ensure that rbd-wnbd mappings survive host reboot, you'll have to configure it to run as a Windows service.
-Only one such service may run per host.
+Note that only one such service may run per host.

+By default, all image mappings are persistent.
+Non-persistent mappings can be requested using the ``-onon-persistent`` ``rbd`` flag.

-All mappings are currently persistent, being recreated when the service starts, unless explicitly unmapped.
+Persistent mappings are recreated when the service starts, unless explicitly unmapped.
 The service disconnects the mappings when being stopped.
 This also allows adjusting the Windows service start order so that rbd images can be mapped before starting services that may depend on it, such as VMMS.

 In order to be able to reconnect the images, ``rbd-wnbd`` stores mapping information in the Windows registry at the following location: